| |

 What is service mapping in ITSM software?

 Service mapping connects technical infrastructure to the business services it supports.
-Virima’s ViVID™ service mapping builds these dependency maps from service definitions provided by your team, so ITSM workflows see visual service context for faster impact analysis.
+Virima’s ViVID™ service mapping builds these dependency maps from service definitions provided by your team, so workflows see visual service context for faster impact analysis.

 Does Virima replace ITSM software?